 Examples of the ways in which we support educators include:

 - Strengthen current and develop new innovative strategies and programs to improve the specific teaching skills of science and mathematics educators in tertiary education including academics, casual and new staff, in collaboration with the University's Institute for Teaching and Learning.

 - Provide support and professional development opportunities for pre-service and in-service teachers to experience and learn about innovative pedagogies and subject content, careers in science, and innovative research in the sciences.
-Some of this is provided by UniServe Science, the Faculty of Education and Social Work, and their Division of Professional Learning.
+Some of this is provided by UniServe Science, the Faculty of Education and Social Work, and their Office of Professional Learning.